-She agreed then that, if the information she finds there didn’t suit her expectations, she would look for another pot and choose the better one.
+She agreed then that, if the information she finds there didn’t suit her expectations, she would look for another pot and choose the best one.
 So, once again, I challenged her to imagine that in one pot there was a paper with a really yummy recipe, while in the other one was just technical information.
 Maybe a professional cook telling her how to use the spice.
 Wouldn’t she choose that one, even if it was a bit more expensive?
 She agreed.

 Now, imagine a website instead of the supermarket, in which the only thing you have to do is writing “Buy Indian Saffron” so you can find an enormous number of other websites with Indian Saffron.
 About 80% of the people will choose the first one they encounter (although it doesn’t make it the best product, neither the cheapest), but there is a large possibility for them to check other results.

-I explained then that a part of my job is making sure that my company gets a good spot on the supermarket’s shelf, and also making the product more interesting for the ones that find us.
+I explained that a part of my job is making sure that my company gets a good spot on the supermarket’s shelf, and also making the product more interesting for the ones that find us.
 Giving them a recipe or making a video with a professional cook are two possible approaches.
 We can also use Facebook and other similar tools to keep in touch.
 Fortunately for me, my grandmother heard of Facebook and she knows that it is a place where people post pictures of puppies and their relatives.